 Alongside the rest of the sector, five claims have been issued against the Company.
 The claims allege that in breach of the UK Environmental Information Regulation obligations, the Company failed to provide environmental information free of charge.
 Consequently, the personal search companies were required to purchase CON29DW searches in order to access information.
 The claimants are seeking restitution of the sums paid, however, these sums are not considered reliable.
+The first phase trial has been scheduled for November 2023 with the disclosure exercise and exchange of witness evidence now completed.
 The Company is defending the claims.